Goiter

 - Thyroid-stimulating hormone (TSH) receptor

-Iodine administration reduces the incidence of endemic goiter.
+Iodine administration reduces endemic goiter incidence.

 - Thyroid enlargement can also develop due to inflammation, as seen in thyroiditis, or infiltration.